LauraKirby/aspera-ibm-analytics-api/index.md

 The rest of this tutorial assumes that any time we are using terminal, we are in this newly created directory.

-## Integration & Authorization Setup
+## Step 1: Integration & Authorization Setup

 * Follow [these setup intructions](./setup.md) to obtain the following pieces of required information:
   * Client ID